DreamPurchaseZnz/Tensorflow_Learning/Tensor_Transformation.md

 ```

+# Majic method
-### The following operators are overloaded in the TensorFlow Python API:
+## The following operators are overloaded in the TensorFlow Python API:
 ```
 __neg__ (unary -)
 __abs__ (abs())